Plant Guide

 Edible Qualities

-Pepino is an annual vegetable plant that is commonly grown for its edible qualities.
+Pepino is an annual vegetable plant that is typically grown for its edible qualities.
 It produces buttery yellow oval fruit with purple stripes which are typically harvested when mature.
 The fruits have a sweet taste and a fleshy texture.

 The fruit are most often used in the following ways: